 How Does Ovulation Affect Your Skin?

+By the 14th day of your cycle, ovulation will start.
+A mixed bag for your hormones, it begins with estrogen and testosterone in balance and ends with progesterone increasing whilst estrogen decreases.
 Thanks to the balance of testosterone and estrogen at the start of ovulation, you can enjoy your skin at its very best for around five days.
-All that estrogen at its peak will give you skin a beautiful, healthy glow – however, once progesterone levels start to increase, your skin will end up feeling much oilier.
+However, once progesterone levels start to increase, you’ll end up with oily skin during ovulation.

 How to change your skincare routine during ovulation